 Step 4: Academic Assessment

 A flow chart depicting the Academic Assessment Process for international graduates may help you to understand the process.
-The Academic Assessment requires that you submit the following to APEGS by email:
+The Academic Assessment requires that you pay a fee of $210 (in addition to the member-in-training application fee) and submit the following to APEGS by email:

 i.
 Academic Assessment Application form

 Make sure that the resume you provide includes all the geoscience experience you have gained since completing your bachelor degree.
 You must include the dates (including month and year) you started and ended each position, the title of the position, the name of the company and a brief description of the job tasks.
 There is no prescribed format for the resume.
 Submit the same style resume that you would use for a job application.
 We review your resume to see the full history of your academic and experience background.

 The documents in i through iv must be sent by email after you have submitted your online application.
 Please include your file number and full name on each document.